 Quite possibly the most wonderfully indulgent dessert you'll ever try, this horchata-infused flan is made with a whopping ten egg yolks.
 No wonder it's so silky!
 To add contrast to the sweet vanilla bean caramel topping, the recipe calls for ground cinnamon and cayenne.
-Every bite is rich, sweet, then spicy; everything you want from an out-of-the-box holiday dessert.
+Every bite is rich, sweet, then spicy; everything you want from a holiday dessert recipe.

 Because they're made in a baking pan (meaning you don't have to fuss with a springform), these pumpkin cheesecake bars are great for crowds and even holiday potlucks.
-If you need to, you can scale up the recipe to feed your in-laws, cousins, parents, grandparents, and the rest of your extended family with ease.
+If you need to, you can scale up this easy holiday dessert recipe to feed your in-laws, cousins, parents, grandparents, and the rest of your extended family with ease.
 Just expect lots of compliments on the chocolate cookie crust.

 This is an ideal time of year to incorporate citrus into your baking, and 'tis the season of meyer lemons.
 This sweet and sour ingredient lends just the right amount of brightness and much needed acidity to the creamy curd that fills these tarts.
 High quality eggs are essential here: they'll make a difference in the texture and flavor, and it's a difference that your holiday guests are guaranteed to appreciate.

-You've already made enough decisions when it comes to planning the holiday meal, so this earthquake cake is here to make dessert a no-brainer.
-Starting with a low-carb batter filled with chocolate, pumpkin, pecans, and sweet cream cheese swirls, this gooey cake bakes up in less than an hour and is sure to please chocolate, cheesecake, pumpkin spice, and keto fans alike.
+You've already made enough decisions when it comes to planning that festive meal, so this unique holiday dessert is a no-brainer.
+Starting with a low-carb batter filled with chocolate, pumpkin, pecans, and sweet cream cheese swirls, this gooey earthquake cake bakes up in less than an hour and is sure to please chocolate, cheesecake, pumpkin spice, and keto fans alike.